 Mitral valve stenosis, also known as mitral stenosis, occurs when the opening of the mitral valve, one of the heart’s four valves, becomes narrowed or doesn’t open as wide as it should, obstructing blood flow from the left atrium (LA) to the left ventricle (LV).
 As a result, blood volume and pressure increase in the left atrium causing it to become enlarged and beat rapidly and irregularly.
 This is called atrial fibrillation, or AFib.

-Mitral stenosis also causes the pressure to raise in the lungs, resulting in shortness of breath and exercise intolerance.
+Mitral valve stenosis also causes the pressure to raise in the lungs, resulting in shortness of breath and exercise intolerance.

 The most common cause of mitral stenosis is rheumatic fever that, in some cases, patients never knew they had – possibly the result of an untreated strep infection.
 And though rare, it is also possible for some infants to be born with the condition.